adtork/MSEE-Hairpin-Design-Considerations/README.md

 For inter-region flows, the same approach is applicable, with the addition of global Vnet peering for the hubs to facilitate cross-region communication.
 The next step would be to point to the remote hub NVA with the destination being the remote spokes.
 It is critical to note that for every spoke you wish to connect to, a UDR would need to be added, unless a summary route is used that composes a supernet of all the remote spoke vnets.

 An alternative strategy for utilizing NVAs in hubs is to establish BGP peering using Azure Route Server (ARS), which eliminates the need for managing UDRs.
-For a detailed understanding of inter-region topology using ARS, refer to the article titled 'Multi-region ARS Design'[Multi region ARS Design](https://learn.microsoft.com/en-us/azure/route-server/multiregion#topology).
+For a detailed understanding of inter-region topology using ARS, refer to the article titled [Multi region ARS Design](https://learn.microsoft.com/en-us/azure/route-server/multiregion#topology).

 ![image](https://github.com/adtork/MSEE-Hairpin-Design-Considerations/assets/55964102/20cbbdf6-6dcc-4302-a31a-076de029f3c9)